PowerShell/PowerShell/demos/WindowsPowerShellModules/README.md

 More information regarding compatibility is in a [blog post](https://blogs.msdn.microsoft.com/powershell/2017/07/14/powershell-6-0-roadmap-coreclr-backwards-compatibility-and-more/).

 Windows PowerShell 5.1 is based on .Net Framework 4.6.1, while PowerShell Core is based on .Net Core 2.0.
-Although both adhere to .Net Standard 2.0 and can be compatible, some modules may be using APIs not supported on CoreCLR or using APIs from Windows PowerShell that have been deprecated and removed from PowerShell Core (for example, PSSnapins).
+Although both adhere to .Net Standard 2.0 and can be compatible, some modules may be using APIs or cmdlets not supported on CoreCLR or using APIs from Windows PowerShell that have been deprecated and removed from PowerShell Core (for example, PSSnapins).

 ## Importing a Windows PowerShell module

 Since compatibility cannot be ensured, PowerShell Core, by default, does not look in the Windows PowerShell module path to find those modules.
 However, advanced users can explicitly enable PowerShell Core to include the Windows PowerShell module path and attempt to import those modules.

-First, install the [WindowsPSModulePath](https://www.powershellgallery.com/packages/WindowsPSModulePath) module from the PowerShellGallery to enable this:
+First, install the [WindowsPSModulePath](https://www.powershellgallery.com/packages/WindowsPSModulePath) module from the PowerShellGallery:

 ```powershell
 Install-Module WindowsPSModulePath -Scope CurrentUser